warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 multiplying by the order of the group (the details of which depend upon the "cofactor"), and can take as much time as the main SPAKE2 math itself (so potentially doubling the total CPU cost).
-However both are important to do, and worth the slowdown.
+However both are important to do, and worth the slowdown: it will be trivial compared to the network delay.

 Note that whatever crypto library you use will probably implement point-encoding and decoding for you.
 In general, this is great, because